Today I’m going to show you the best .338 Lapua Rifle on the market today.

 One cool design feature is that the Allen wrench used to adjust the trigger is stored in the extended bolt shroud.
 Props to the efficient designer who came up with the idea to use that normally wasted space!

-Like most models in the RPR line, the .338 Lapua comes with two Magpul box magazines that hold 10 rounds.
+Like most models in the RPR line, the .338 Lapua comes with two 5-round Magpul box magazines.

 The paten-pending design of the magazine chamber allows for any AICS pattern boxes to be used as long as they are rear-latching and single stack.